 According to EC Section 41907 "A qualified instructor is one who has passed an approved driver's instruction examination and holds a designated subjects credential or who holds a valid prior credential authorizing instruction in automobile driver education and driver training."

 A public school teacher must have a certificate to teach driver education or in lieu of a certificate, a wavier issued by the Commission on Teacher Credentialing (CTC) pursuant to EC sections 41907-41907.5.
 The certificate course work is 18 quarter units.
-Only UC Riverside Extension currently offers the certificate program in driver education.
-As a consequence, teachers seeking to teach driver education may obtain a wavier on a case-by-case basis from CTC.
+To learn which programs currently are providing the course work, please visit the CTC Approved Programs and Institutions Web page .
+Teachers seeking to teach driver education may obtain a wavier on a case-by-case basis from CTC.
 For further information, contact CTC .
 Out-of-state "long distance" college or university programs for driver education certification are not acceptable.
 It is highly recommended the CTC be consulted before embarking on a certification program.